 Out-of-the-box solutions.
 The OOTB meaning is software that is ready-made and ready to go.
 Also known as off-the-shelf software, it works almost immediately after being installed and can generally handle the specific business process it was designed for.

-Custom software.
-This is a unique piece of technology, usually created specifically for your company with a distinct goal in mind.
+Loan Management Software Features to Invest in at the MVP Stage Custom software.
+Custom lending software solutions are a unique piece of technology, usually created specifically for your company with a distinct goal in mind.
 Perhaps you need to solve one particular issue within your business, let’s take client onboard as an example, but out-the-box doesn’t cut it.
 That’s where custom software comes in.
 It enables you to adapt a solution to your needs.

 Managing your budget.
 At least short term, OOTB software often comes with a fixed-price model, so whether you pay outright for the software or monthly/yearly via a subscription model, you’ll know exactly what you’re paying for and when.